Skip to main content

 • Stores fixed code that cannot be easily modified.

-• Usually contains the initial bootloader or firmware.
+• Usually contains the firmware.

 Current Design